 Lisa Hilgenberg, horticulturist in the Regenstein Fruit & Vegetable Garden, is immersed in garden history this winter.
 She’s reading The History of Horticulture in America to 1860 by U.P.
 Hedrick.
 “It’s all about gardening, fruit growing, and viticulture,” she said.
 “It surveys the development of horticulture in the United States both chronologically and geographically.”
 She’s also reading The Cooking Gene: A Journey Through African-American Culinary History in the Old South by Michael Twitty.
 It’s the memoir of a culinary historian who traces Southern cuisine and food culture from Africa to America.
-Hilgenberg will be growing some of the plants mentioned in the book, such as 'Wash Day' peas and the wonderfully hot and variegated 'Fish' pepper at the Garden this summer.

 Tim Pollak, the Garden’s outdoor floriculturist recommends The Cultivated Wild: Gardens and Landscapes by Raymond Jungles.
 “I love this book for ideas on how to use tropical plants for their bold foliage colors and textures, and I used this book quite a bit for ideas this past year for our Brazil in the Garden display.”
 He also admires Roberto Burle Marx: Brazilian Modernist, by Jens Hoffman and Claudia J. Nahson.
 “It has tons of inspiration for how to use tropical plants in your landscape.
 And Roberto Burle Marx has been one of the twentieth century’s most influential landscape architects, for both his use of tropical plants, massing color and textures, and his work for plant conservation in Brazil.”

 There’s a long list of book titles waiting for Jill Selinger, the Garden’s manager of adult education.
 “My go-to book on bulbs is Anna Pavord’s Bulb.
 It’s very comprehensive and inspiring.”
 Other favorites include The Art of Gardening by R. William Thomas, The Garden: A Year at Home Farm by Dan Pearson, the The Know Maintenance Perennial Garden by Roy Diblik, and Meadows by Christopher Lloyd.
-While some of the titles may be out of print, Selinger suggests checking the Lenhardt Library, used book stores, and online resources.
+While some of the titles may be out of print, Selinger suggests checking the Lenhardt Library online offerings, used book stores, and other online resources.

 A Remedy for Cabin Fever